How much does vet school cost?

 The bottom line

 Take the time to consider the costs of your education and how you plan to pay for it before you head to vet school.
-If your goal is getting the best possible return on your investment, compare the overall costs and scholarship opportunities from a few schools and apply for as much financial aid as you can.
-Veterinary school may be well worth the financial investment, but it could take some work to ensure that you graduate with as little debt as possible.
+If your goal is getting the best possible return on your investment, compare the overall costs and scholarship opportunities from a few schools and apply for as much financial aid as possible.
+Veterinary school may be well worth the financial investment, but it will take some work to ensure you graduate with as little debt as possible.